-- Comintern: The CCP rolls one die on every Admin Phase.
-On a 6, it receives 1 RP. - HISTORICAL NOTE: The CCP received some funding from the Comintern until its dissolution in 1943, and from the Soviet Union thereafter. - KMT or Japanese Sources: At the start of the Replacement and Construction Phase, the KMT and Japan may transfer any of their RP to the CCP, as a help or a negotiation tool, for instance.
+Comintern: The CCP rolls one die on every Admin Phase.
+On a 6, it receives 1 RP.

+HISTORICAL NOTE: The CCP received some funding from the Comintern until its dissolution in 1943, and from the Soviet Union thereafter.

+KMT or Japanese Sources: In a three-player game and at the start of the Replacement and Construction Phase, the KMT and Japan may transfer any of their RP to the CCP, as a help or a negotiation tool, for instance.
+In a two-player game no transport is allowed.